 From Philadelphia rowhomes to Pittsburgh and the State College university market, Pennsylvania renters regularly face strict building pet policies.
-A valid emotional support animal letter, written by a Pennsylvania-licensed professional, is what turns a no-pet lease into an approved accommodation.
+For renters in Pennsylvania, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”

 Qualifying in Pennsylvania means a licensed professional determines an emotional support animal genuinely helps with a condition such as: